andrei-1111/lod_api_docs/create_account.rst

 FirstName     String  First name of the primary user (optional) LastName      String  Last name of the primary user (optional) CompanyName   String  Merchant Company
-Country       String  Country that the merchant is headquartered in.
-ISO 3166-1 2  character country code.
+Country       String  Country that the merchant is headquartered in.  `ISO 3166-1 2  character country code <http://en.wikipedia.org/wiki/ISO_3166-1>`_.
 VATID         String  Tax ID for VAT accounting.
 Required for Irish merchants only
 ============  ======  ========